crypt-keepers/crypt-keepers/README.md

 ## Usage

   - Server Routes:
-  get /range: retrieve time series candlestick data in response to query.
-Query parameters are coin ['BTC', 'LTC', 'ETH'], dateStart (in milliseconds), dateEnd(in milliseconds), granularity (in milliseconds). get /ticker: retrieve ticker data in response to query.
-Query parameter is coin ['BTC', 'LTC', 'ETH']. get /search: get /user: post /user:
+    - get /range: Retrieve time series candlestick data in response to query.
+Query parameters are coin ['BTC', 'LTC', 'ETH'], dateStart (in milliseconds), dateEnd(in milliseconds), granularity (in milliseconds).
+    - get /ticker: Retrieve ticker data in response to query.
+Query parameter is coin ['BTC', 'LTC', 'ETH'].
+    - get /search: Retrieve new for a coin in response to query.
+Query parameter is currency.
+    - get /user: Retrieve user portfolio in response to query.
+Query parameter is username.
+If username is not found, one will be created and returned.
+    - post /user: Update a user's position.
+Request body is username, coin, position.

   - Database: